namshi/namshi.github.com/source/_posts/2018-09-16-namshi-is-hiring-come-and-hack-with-us.markdown

 So, lots of hiring coming up here at Namshi: mobile, SRE, frontend, backend...   ...you name it, we're probably hiring :)

-Our mobile team, lead by [Abdul](https://www.linkedin.com/in/hannancs112/), is playing around with React Native and works on a daily basis with Swift and the standard Android toolkit (even though they've been flirting with Kotlin every now and then): their mission is to make
+Our mobile team, led by [Abdul](https://www.linkedin.com/in/hannancs112/), is playing around with React Native and works on a daily basis with Swift and the standard Android toolkit (even though they've been flirting with Kotlin every now and then): their mission is to make